kelvinlee1995/SatisfaTweet/README.md

   - We configured Producer and Consumer to gather informations.
 - We tried to use Spark to analyse results
   - We tried to use PySpark to transfer to Spark the data collected through our python script
+- Twitter have 2 versions of API, documentation and features are different

 ### Troubles
 - When launching : | flume-ng agent --conf ./conf/ -f conf/flume_logs.conf Dflume.root.logger=DEBUG,console -n TwitterAgent |
   We had an error... from what we found it was due to a .jar file beeing obsolete.